 she / her

 Raissa Amany (she / her) is pursuing an undergraduate degree in health sciences at the University of Ottawa.
-Having personal experience with the Ontario mental health system, Raissa continues to advocate for the improvement of accessibility, equity and youth engagement within the sector.
-She’s also the Co-Executive Director of the Young Canadians Roundtable on Health and holds various leadership and advisory positions within the mental health and paediatric healthcare sector.
-In her free time, she enjoys binge-watching medical shows, drinking bubble tea and trying out the latest food trends.
+Having personal experience with the mental health system in Ontario, Raissa continues to advocate for the improvement of accessibility, equity and youth engagement within the sector.
+Passionate about systems-level change, she’s the co-executive director of the Young Canadians Roundtable on Health and serves on the Youth Advisory Council with the Knowledge Institute on Child and Youth Mental Health and Addictions.
+Beyond these roles, she also holds various leadership, research and advisory positions within the mental health and pediatric health-care sectors.
+In her spare time, she enjoys trying new foods, overanalyzing medical shows and curling.

 Ray Manji